Bijendra/Bijendra/README.md

 <h1 align="center">Hi there 👋 I'm Bijendra</h1>
 <h3 align="center">Experienced engineer with background of working in web and communication industry.</h3>

-- 🔭 I’m currently focussed on web-development with Ruby on Rails and Angular
+- 🔭 I’m currently focussed on web-development using Ruby on Rails and Angular
 - 🌱 I’m currently learning Angular and nodejs

 - 💬 Ask me about **Ruby, Python, Rest, API design**